cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 ---
 parent:
-title: Good-to-Know Dev Terms
+title: Good-To-Know Dev Terms
 order: 0
 description: Review some technical terms essential when developing in Cosmos
 ---

-# Good-to-Know Dev Terms
+# Good-To-Know Dev Terms

 You can find an overview of several technical terms in this section, including an explanation of each term and links to further resources - all of which are essential when developing with the Cosmos SDK.